adntob/CiscoHackathon2019/README.md

 ## User interface Extensions

 User interface extensions allow you to add new UI elements to the Webex devices.
 For example, you can make panels with buttons for controlling the light in the room, adjusting the temperature, controlling the projector, or reporting technical problems.
-You can also make controls that makes it easier to access features of the video system that you frequently use.
+You can also shortcuts to features that you frequently use on the video system.

-The custom interfaces can be created easily the the drag and drop extensions editor on the video device itself.
+The custom interfaces can be created easily with the drag and drop extensions editor from the web interface.
 When a user interacts with a widget, an event is generated that you can listen to in either a macro or with an external integration such as the jsxapi.
 Based on the id of the widget, you can then choose what actions to perform.

 The custom user interface extensions contain basic UI elements such as buttons, toggles, sliders and tabs.
 If you need more advanced user interfaces, such as a map, consider using a web app instead.

+The editor is availabl from the video device's web interface in the `Integrations` sub menu.

 TODO link to inroom docs here